-Postpartum psychosis can be a rare, but extremely significant disorder that can develop following childbirth.
-It really is characterized by loss of contact with reality.
+Postpartum psychosis is a rare, but extremely serious disorder that can develop following childbirth.
+It truly is characterized by loss of contact with reality.
 Postpartum psychosis should be considered a medical emergency.
-Because with the high risk for suicide or infanticide, hospitalization is usually required to keep the mother and the child safe.
+Because from the high risk for suicide or infanticide, hospitalization is usually required to keep the mother and the baby safe.

-Postpartum psychosis develops suddenly, usually inside the 1st two weeks right after delivery, and sometimes inside 48 hours.
-Symptoms incorporate:
+Postpartum psychosis develops suddenly, usually within the very first two weeks after delivery, and sometimes within 48 hours.
+Symptoms include:

 - Hallucinations (seeing things that aren’t real or hearing voices)

 - Confusion and disorientation

 - Inability or refusal to eat or sleep

 - Thoughts of harming or killing the baby